-No. Finding Finding Rating Implication Recommendation Management Comment Responsible Officer Progress to Date D - Completed for road related assets, finalising parks & buildings currently E - Completed 3 We noted that the following from the sample of lease agreements tested: (a) Lease agreement for Northam Aero Club Management is not signed and the details on the lease register are out of the date; (b) Lease register not updated to reflect the lease agreement terms for Northam Airport - Hanger 13; and (c) The commencement date in the lease register for Blackberry Close Bakers Hill differs to that reflected in the lease agreement.
+No. Finding Finding Rating Implication Recommendation Management Comment Responsible Officer Progress to Date 100.19 D - Completed for road related assets, finalising parks & buildings currently E - Completed 3 We noted that the following from the sample of lease agreements tested: (a) Lease agreement for Northam Aero Club Management is not signed and the details on the lease register are out of the date; (b) Lease register not updated to reflect the lease agreement terms for Northam Airport - Hanger 13; and (c) The commencement date in the lease register for Blackberry Close Bakers Hill differs to that reflected in the lease agreement.
 Medium Risk the Shire is exposed to risks due to lessee non-compliance with lease terms.
 We recommend a sample lessee compliance check be completed to ensure lessees are complying with stated lease terms, including obtaining documentation to support adequate insurance is maintained by the lessee.
-This could be completed on a rolling basis over several years to ensure all lessees are contacted at least once within the lease term.
-Auditor, the lease agreement for Northam Aero Club is not yet signed because it is with them (Aero Club) for their approval and signing. (b) Register for Hangar 13 has been updated.
+This could be completed on a rolling basis over several years to ensure all lessees are contacted at least once within the lease term. (a) As discussed with the Auditor, the lease agreement for Northam Aero Club is not yet signed because it is with them (Aero Club) for their approval and signing. (b) Register for Hangar 13 has been updated. (c) The reason is that the original lease commenced in 2004 and went for 5 years, a new lease was initiated 1/7/2009 for two years with 4x2year options to renew.
+The lease register is currently being updated so this will be rectified.
+The Governance officer is the designated officer with the responsibility for ensuring compliance and random checks are done several times a year to ensure compliance.
 Governance Officer Completed

 No. Finding Finding Rating Implication Recommendation Management Comment Responsible Officer Progress to Date 4 While the "Declaration of Interest" step was added to the Purchasing Process in Promapp post the Projects and Contracts Administration Officer and Procurement Officer attending the WALGA procurement training in August 2016, there is no centrally maintained register that records any disclosed Councillor and staff conflicts of interests.
 We acknowledge the Shire of Northam records those interests disclosed at the Council and Committee meetings in the Register of Financial Interest.
 However this register does not currently record any conflicts (whether perceived or actual) disclosed outside these meetings.
-Medium Risk that a Councillor/staff have a perceived/actual conflict of interest which is not recorded and managed appropriately by the Council. interest register.
-This register should be monitored to ensure that all conflicts (whether perceived/actual) are Noted, management will investigate the establishment of a central register CEO Executive Assistant - CEO (EA - CEO) has posted an improvement idea/request onto the 'Manage Purchasing' process for an additional task outlining that a disclosure of interest form is to be completed (if applicable) and forwarded the EA - CEO.
+Medium Risk that a Councillor/staff have a perceived/actual conflict of interest which is not recorded and managed appropriately by the Council.
+We recommend that the Shire of Northam design and implement a conflict of interest register.
+This register should be monitored to ensure that all conflicts (whether perceived/actual) are disclosed.
+All conflicts of interest should be managed accordingly by the Shire.
+Noted, management will investigate the establishment of a central register CEO Executive Assistant - CEO (EA - CEO) has posted an improvement idea/request onto the 'Manage Purchasing' process for an additional task outlining that a disclosure of interest form is to be completed (if applicable) and forwarded the EA - CEO.
 This will then be added to the existing Register for Interest Disclosures.
 This improvement idea/request is currently pending approval of the process owner (Executive Manager Corporate Services).
 The EA - CEO has also amended the register to add an additional field for the person/party/location which the disclosure relates to allow for a quick search to be undertaken when reviewing whether interests should be declared.